Community Options

 Transfer Students

 If you are a transfer student interested in any of the communities listed above, contact the specific community to determine if it is a good fit for you.
 Many of the communities can accommodate transfer students.
-You can also find out more information about Transfer Programs at CSU here.
-Additionally, we have the following learning communities that are specifically for transfer students:
+CSU also offers Transfer Residential Communities in Laurel Village and Summit Hall specifically for transfer students.